pietercdevries/People_Dictionary_Client/README.md

 ## Reference

 The web application is made using AngularJS and Bootstrap for the UI.
 I have used Jquery UI for the autocomplete and datepicker components.
 There are 2 pages and they are the login page and the dashboard.
-The login screen does not have a controller as it does not do anything at the moement.
+The login screen does not have a controller as it does not do anything at the moment.
 The dashboard has 2 controllers one for adding users and one for the loading, searching and displaying of people.

 ## Contributors